 Entanglement and its extension, Renyi entropy, are useful in measuring the quantum information encoded in a quantum state and are at the heart of the quantum theories, encompassing the quantum mechanics, quantum field theories, quantum gravity and quantum information science.
 These entropies have been extensively studied recently in the literature.

-Quantum fields can be manipulated by the background gauge fields, such as electric and magnetic fields.
+Quantum fields can be controlled and manipulated by the background gauge fields, such as electric and magnetic fields.
 In the quantum world, gauge potentials are more useful.
 The time and space components of the 1+1 dimensional gauge potential are called a chemical potential and current source, respectively.
 Our analysis also include a topological contribution called Wilson loop.

 The entropies are periodic in current source, which plays the role of ‘beat frequency’ when one of the modulus parameters is dialed.
 The entropies of the periodic fermions are finite, while those of the anti-periodic fermions vanish.
-This novel feature can be achieved by changing the modulus parameter.
+This can be achieved by changing the modulus parameter.